Seneca Rocks

 Seneca is entirely multi-pitch trad climbing, with great exposure and infamously stiff old-school ratings.
 A full trad rack is needed, with smaller cams, hexes, and tri-cams coming in handy.
 Climbers who come to her with an inflated ego are often brutally humbled.
 I highly recommend starting with a climb significantly below your grade ability, even the easier climbs offer a lot to enjoy.

 I learned to climb in 2024 while working a seasonal job at Nelson Rocks- the unpopular, ugly younger sister of Seneca Rocks.
 Despite my intrigue and interest in Seneca, I could not find anyone to take me to the summit.
 Trad climbing is an expensive, exclusive club for middle-aged white men, and being neither white or male, I was not procedurally assigned a mentor.
 So I spent the summer gazing longingly at her from the Yokums parking lot - what was up there that I could not have?
 Soon, I took it upon myself to buy a rack and start leading.
 Perhaps not the best idea, but neither is climbing Seneca.
-(BTW, if you're neither white or male, dm me.
-I'll be your mentor.)
+It terms of the American east coast, Seneca might be the closest you can get to climbing that feels "real", for the lack of a better term.
+As the old saying goes; "If you can climb at Seneca, you can climb anywhere."

 notable routes